emontzkajnl/plugins/wordpress-seo/readme.txt

 == Screenshots ==

-1. The Yoast SEO plugin general meta box.
-You'll see this on edit post pages, for posts, pages and custom post types.
-2. Example of the SEO analysis functionality.
-3. Example of the readability analysis functionality.
+1. The modern interface makes Yoast SEO easy to work with.
+2. Easily manage how your posts and pages appear in SERPs.
+3. Yoast SEO Premium has extra crawl optimization options.
-4. Overview of site-wide SEO problems and possible improvements.
+4. Yoast SEO integrates with tools like Semrush and Wincher.
-5. Control over which features you want to use.
-6. Easily import SEO data from other SEO plugins like All In One SEO pack, HeadSpace2 SEO and wpSEO.de.
+5. The famous SEO and readability analyses in Yoast SEO.
+6. See what your post looks like in Google.
+7. The First-time configuration helps you get started quickly.
+8. The inclusive language analysis in Yoast SEO.

 == Changelog ==

-= 19.13 =
+= 20.5 =

-Release date: December 20th, 2022
+Release date: 2023-04-11

-Yoast SEO 19.13 proactively fixes an issue we found in the upcoming release of the Gutenberg editor.
-This release of the block editor breaks the link functionality when used in conjunction with Yoast SEO.
-The Yoast SEO release works around that so users can keep adding and changing links.
-Find out more about what's new in Yoast SEO 19.13 in [our release post](https://yoa.st/release-20-12-22)!
+Our latest release, Yoast SEO 20.5, includes enhancements and fixes to elevate your SEO journey.
+One of the most exciting updates is our improved Google SERP preview, now aligned with Google's current styling for both mobile and desktop.
+This allows you to see how well your snippets are optimized for the search result pages.
+Read all about it!
+Find out more about what's new in Yoast SEO 20.5 in [our release post](https://yoa.st/release-11-4-23)!

 #### Enhancements

-* Prevents an incompatibility with the upcoming Gutenberg 14.8.0.
+* Updates mobile and desktop Google snippet previews to be in line with Google's current styling.
+* Improves the recognition of keyphrases starting with a period (e.g., ".net developer") by the _keyphrase in title_ assessment.
+* Cleans up indexables that got orphaned because posts/terms/users got deleted while Yoast SEO was deactivated.

+#### Bugfixes

+* Fixes a bug where a fatal error would be thrown when upgrading Yoast SEO while having Local SEO active but never executed.
+* Fixes a bug where, if a content pertaining to a deleted user is re-assigned to another user, the indexables related to the deleted user are not updated with the new `author_id`.
+* Fixes a bug where posts in Elementor would persistently require an update when a related keyphrase was added.
+* Fixes a bug where the Google preview would show a duplicate slug in the breadcrumbs when the slug included encoded characters.
+* Fixes a bug where the highlighting for the _passive voice_, _sentence length_, _transition words_, and _inclusive language_ assessments would not be applied to the first sentence of a paragraph if the paragraph contained a new line character.
+* Fixes a bug where the highlighting would not be applied in the image captions in Classic editor when the match was found in the first sentence.
+* Fixes a bug where the highlighting would not be applied to the first sentence in Classic editor when an image without caption was added at the beginning of a paragraph.
+* Fixes a bug where the _passive voice_ and _transition words_ assessments would show an incorrect percentage in the feedback when a new line character was used inside a paragraph.

+#### Other

+* Changes the last step of the `First-time configuration` to highlight the free webinar availability.
+* Drops compatibility with PHP 5.6, 7.0 and 7.1.

-= 19.12 =
+= 20.4 =

-Release date: December 13th, 2022
+Release date: 2023-03-28

-In Yoast SEO 19.12, we're introducing the inclusive language analysis — previously only available in Yoast SEO Premium.
-This will help you get feedback on words that might exclude part of your audience and get inclusive alternatives.
-This is only available in English for now.
-Plus, it is opt-in.
-Try it!
-Find out more about what's new in Yoast SEO 19.12 in [our release post](https://yoa.st/release-13-12-22)!
+With Yoast SEO 20.4, you can reduce your site's carbon footprint and improve your SEO with just a few clicks.
+The crawl optimization settings let you turn off crawling for certain URLs, scripts, and metadata that WordPress automatically adds.
+Previously only available in Premium, but now available for all!
+Find out more about what's new in Yoast SEO 20.4 in [our release post](https://yoa.st/release-28-3-23)!

 #### Enhancements

-* NEW in Free: Adds the inclusive language analysis for English as a beta feature.
-Get suggestions on how to improve non-inclusive phrases, to make your content appeal to a larger audience.
-* Improves the Integrations page to explain more clearly the different types of integrations.
-* Adds integration cards for [The Events Calendar](https://wordpress.org/plugins/the-events-calendar/), the [Seriously Simple Podcasting](https://wordpress.org/plugins/seriously-simple-podcasting/) and the [WP Recipe Maker](https://it.wordpress.org/plugins/wp-recipe-maker/) plugins.
-* Adds a new `Website name` text field in the `Site Representation` step of the `First-time configuration`.
-* Improves the _subheading distribution_ assessment by adding highlighting and also targeting long content before the first subheading.
-* Improves the `First-time configuration` styling.
-* Improves the _transition words_ assessment for Arabic by removing some transition words.
-* Improves the Yoast admin bar menu with more functionality and better links.
-* Removes a notification that prompts users to help with translating the plugin in the language of the site.
+* NEW in Free: Adds the crawl optimization features to Yoast SEO Free, enabling 13M+ users to reduce their website's carbon footprint!

 #### Bugfixes

-* Fixes a bug that would affect users managing the cron jobs with a plugin on PHP 8.1 after they have performed a core upgrade.
+* Adds a hook to adapt the meta query used to filter the post overview based on the focus keyphrase.
-* Fixes a bug where a fatal error would be thrown when trying to create breadcrumbs from unindexable items.
+* Fixes a bug where a fatal error related to HelpScout would be thrown when using a version of a Yoast add-on older than 2 years.
-* Fixes a bug where blocks with a NULL `blockName` would trigger deprecation errors with PHP 8.1 and cause performance issues.
-Props to [@dustyf](https://github.com/dustyf).
-* Fixes a bug where breadcrumbs markup would not validate due to improper nesting and closing of span tags.
-Props to [@michaelbourne](https://github.com/michaelbourne).
-* Fixes a bug where highlighting would not be removed from the text after the analysis is updated and the present highlighting has become irrelevant.
-* Fixes a bug where the Baidu Webmaster Tools link would go to the wrong page.
-Props to [@SavPhill](https://github.com/SavPhill).
-* Fixes a bug where the content analysis would not load when editing web stories in the Web Stories plug-in.
-* Fixes a bug where the highlighting functionality would not be working when highlighting content in lists items in the Block editor in WordPress 6.1.
+* Fixes a bug where a PHP warning would be thrown when exporting Yoast settings.
+* Fixes a bug where the Google preview in the Block editor would show the post ID in the breadcrumbs when creating a new post, or it would show the slug twice or show `auto-draft` when creating a new page or custom post.
+This would only happen before (auto-)saving the post.
-* Fixes a bug where the `<title>` tag would potentially be missing when publishing a story with the Web Stories plugin.
-Props to [@swissspidy](https://github.com/swissspidy).
+* Fixes a bug where the _previously used keyword_ assessment would potentially link to an empty page of results when the focus keyphrase had been used across different post types.
-* Improves line ending handling for `robots.txt` contents.

 #### Other

-* Introduces a notice on the WordPress dashboard and the Yoast SEO dashboard to let users know we are dropping support for PHP < 7.2 starting March 1st, 2023.
-* Reduces noise from PHP 8.1 deprecations.
-* Improves compatibility with PHP 8.2.
-* Allows using the `yoast_seo_development_mode` to override the `wp_get_environment_type()` result to `production`.
+* Sets the WordPress tested up to version to 6.2.
-* Deprecates the built-in integration with the `The Events Calendar` plugin, following the release of its version 6.0.4 which integrates with Yoast SEO.
-* Disallows setting or unsetting any dynamic properties on `Abstract_Main`.
-* Removes the note in the readability analysis results that tells users that the _Flesch reading ease_ score has moved to the _Insights_ section.
-* Removes the Yoast i18n package.
-* Resolves a typo in the feedback string for the phrase `exotic` in the inclusive language analysis.

 = Earlier versions =
 For the changelog of earlier versions, please refer to [the changelog on yoast.com](https://yoa.st/yoast-seo-changelog).